List of Sinhala words of Dutch origin

 This is a list of Sinhala words of Dutch origin.

 Note: For information on the transcription used, see National Library at Calcutta romanization.
 An exception from the standard is the romanization of Sinhala long "ä" (/[æː]/) as "ää".

 Sinhala words of Dutch origin came about during the period of Dutch colonial rule in Sri Lanka between 1658 and 1798.
 This period saw absorption of several Dutch words into the local language brought about by the interaction between Dutch colonials and the Sinhalese people, mainly in the coastal areas of the island.
-The Dutch replaced the Portuguese as the catalyst of change with regards to the social and cultural life of the people.
+The Dutch replaced the Portuguese as the catalyst of change with regard to the social and cultural life of the people.
 A wide variety of words were adopted from administrative terms to military terms, which reveals several points of contact between the two groups.